ThoisoiThree/Round/README.md

 # Round!
-is a simple plugin, that makes your life easier!
+It is a simple plugin, that makes your life easier!